Coarse-median preserving automorphisms: Fixed subgroups of CMP automorphisms.

+This subsection is devoted to the proof of Theorem~\ref{cmp und intro} and to a few examples of how this result can fail for automorphisms that do not preserve the coarse median structure (Example~\ref{mother of all evil}).
+Towards the end, we use similar techniques to prove Corollaries~\ref{cmp fi overgroups} and~\ref{Nielsen intro}.

+Our main focus will be the following result.
+Recall that, if $\varphi$ is a coarse-median preserving automorphism of a cocompactly cubulated group, Lemma~\ref{fix approximate subalgebra} guarantees that the subgroup $\Fix\varphi$ is an approximate median subalgebra.
+Thus, Theorem~\ref{cmp und intro} immediately follows from:

-In this subsection we prove Theorem~\ref{cmp und intro}.
-Throughout, we consider a group $G$ with a fixed proper cocompact action $G\acts X$ on a $\CAT$ cube complex.
+\begin{thm} Let $G\acts X$ be a proper cocompact action on a $\CAT$ cube complex.
 Let $[\mu_X]$ be the induced coarse median structure on $G$.
+If a subgroup $H\leq G$ is an approximate median subalgebra of $(G,[\mu_X])$, then: \begin{enumerate} \item $H$ is finitely generated and undistorted in $G$; \item $H$ admits a proper cocompact action on a $\CAT$ cube complex. \end{enumerate} \end{thm}

-As a first step, we need to show that the fixed subgroup of a coarse-median preserving automorphism is always finitely generated.
-The proof of this is a straightforward generalisation of Paulin's argument for automorphisms of hyperbolic groups \cite{Paulin-Fourier} (also see \cite{Cooper-fix}).
+As a first step, we need to show that the subgroup $H$ in Theorem~\ref{AMS thm} is finitely generated.
+The proof of this is a straightforward adaptation of an argument due to Cooper and Paulin for fixed subgroups of automorphisms of hyperbolic groups \cite{Cooper-fix,Paulin-Fourier}.

+\begin{prop} Let $G\acts X$ be a proper cocompact action on a $\CAT$ cube complex.
+If a subgroup $H\leq G$ is an approximate median subalgebra of $(G,[\mu_X])$, then $H$ is finitely generated. \end{prop} \begin{proof} Fix a base vertex $p\in X$.
+The main observation is the following.